 Are there trees or other vegetation touching your roof or siding?
 Get.
 Rid.
 Of.
 It.
 That roof can easily be worn down by persistent winds brushing branches and leaves across it.
 The same mostly applies to ground-level vegetation, because these can also harbor rats and insects, and as a bonus, can serve as fuel, spreading fire to your structure.

 Drainage - AC and Other

 I just saw this the other day.
-I walked up to the front door of a home; I noted water leaking out of the side of the house, at the bottom of the stucco.
+I walked up to the front door of the home; I noted water leaking out of the side of the house, at the bottom of the stucco.
 In the area, I noted both the AC condensate line and the water heater pressure relief line.
 However, the water was not coming out of either of these lines, at least not as designed.
 That water was running freely via some sort of break.
 This is not something to be deferred.
 Water leaks and your investment = not friends.